ThiagoSchetini/manjaro-architect-guide/README.md

 	auto-install proprietary

-Kernel (additional driver may appear, know your hardware):
+Kernel:

+	Choose some basics and specifc drivers for your hardware as the examples below.

-	KERNEL-headers (good idea)
+	KERNEL-headers (good idea for development environments)
 	KERNEL-acpi_call (use calls: https://github.com/mkottman/acpi_call)
-	... more ...
-	KERNEL-r8168 (example if you have Realtek PCIe Ethernet) KERNEL-tp_smapi (example for thinkpad notebooks)
+	KERNEL-r8168 (EXAMPLE of Realtek PCIe Ethernet)
-	... etc ....
+	KERNEL-tp_smapi (EXAMPLE of thinkpad notebooks)

-#### [2] Install Bootloader
+#### Install Bootloader (installation menu option)

-Choose:

-	systemd-boot
+Choose systemd.
 It's newer than the old grub, follows a new specification that make it simple to config and will better support dual boot.
 Check more info on https://systemd.io

+	systemd-boot

-#### [3] Configure Base
+#### Configure Base (installation menu option)

 Generate FSTAB (file):

 	Device UUID

-Set Hostname:

-	"i7-3632QM" or "Xeon-E3-1270V3" or Workstation3 ... (put a good machine related name)
+Set Hostname.
+You can find a professional or machine related name.
+Examples below:

+	"i7-3632QM", "Xeon-E3-1270V3", "Workstation3", "GamerMachine2"

 Set System Locale: